 <T3HD>Participants

 <TXT2>Initially 109 (primarily psychology) students, all of whom were social drinkers, were recruited on the campus of Bond University.
-Mahalanobis distance indicated 7 multivariate outliers.
-Removing these from the dataset resulted in a total of 102 cases (13 males, 89 females) aged 18 to 50 years (M = 22.18 years) suitable for statistical analyses.
+Mahalanobis distance indicated seven multivariate outliers.
+Removing these from the dataset resulted in a total of 102 cases (13 men, 89 women) aged 18 to 50 years (M = 22.18 years) suitable for statistical analyses.

 <T3HD>Materials